 Several settings can be adjusted.
 After changing a setting, save the changes to keep them next time you use RsyncUI.
 Access your settings with the shortcut ⌘,.

-Rsync and path - settings for rsync and path
+Rsync and path — settings for the rsync binary and paths

 The “About” section displays the version of rsync in use and the path for storing and retrieving configurations to the permanent storage location.